-Housing spaces are offered through a lottery based on the applicant’s move-in month and the type of apartment they are interested in.
+Housing spaces are offered through a randomized selection process based on the applicant’s move-in month and the type of apartment they are interested in.
 Applicants may specify one move-in month and up to three unit types on their application.
-For example, those who need a 1-bedroom apartment on July 15 will be placed into a lottery with all other applicants who are interested in 1-bedroom apartments in July.
-We generally book apartments 30 to 60 days in advance of occupancy and sometimes up to 90 days in advance during the summer.
+For example, those who need a 1-bedroom apartment on July 15 will be placed in an applicant pool with all other applicants who are interested in 1-bedroom apartments in July.

 Applicants who are “New” to UCSF have priority over continuing UCSF affiliates.
-“New” means you have never been a student or worked at UCSF in the past, and that you have a letter of admission or employment that proves you are starting your program at UCSF at a time that corresponds to housing move-in date.
-Every applicant’s “New” status expires each May 31 (Example: If your program began March 1, 2017 you will be considered new through May 31, 2017.
-If your program start July 1, 2017 you will be considered “New” through May 31, 2018.)
+“New” means you have never been a student or worked at UCSF in the past and that you are applying for housing in the same term in which your program starts.
+Every applicant’s “New” status expires each May 31 (Example: If your program began March 1, 2019, you will be considered “new” through May 31, 2019.
+If your program starts July 1, 2019, you will be considered “new” through May 31, 2020.)

 SELECTION PRIORITY FOR 2 & 3 BEDROOM UNITS

-Priority 1: New applicants who submit proof of a dependent child (under 18) will be prioritized over all other applicants for 2 and 3 bedroom units.
+Priority 1: New applicants who submit proof of a dependent child (under 18).

-Priority 2: New applicants who are living with another adult who is either a documented UCSF housing-eligible affiliate (student, postdoc, resident, clinical fellow, faculty) -OR- New applicants who have a documented disabled third adult for whom the applicant is the primary caregiver.
+Priority 2: New applicants who are living with another adult who is either a documented UCSF housing-eligible affiliate -OR- New applicants who have a documented disabled third adult for whom the applicant is the primary caregiver.

 Priority 3: Applicants who are not new, but submit proof of a dependent child (under 18).

-Priority 4: Applicants who are not new, but are living with another adult who is either a documented UCSF housing-eligible affiliate (student, postdoc, resident, clinical fellow, faculty) -OR- who have a documented disabled third adult for whom the applicant is the primary caregiver.
+Priority 4: Applicants who are not new, but are living with another adult who is either a documented UCSF housing-eligible affiliate -OR- who have a documented disabled third adult for whom the applicant is the primary caregiver.

 Priority 5: All other applicants who are new to the University.